no3edev/Event-Profile-Designer/readme.md

 ### Future integration points

-The tool is designed to slot into a larger No3e system:

 - **Event library** — profiles are plain serialisable objects; a library is a JSON array of them.
 - **WebSocket streams** — `CurveModel.evaluate(t, params)` can be called per-tick against a live timestamp to overlay a real sensor trace on the designed curve.
 - **Timeline editor** — the x-axis already operates in absolute seconds; sequencing multiple events is a matter of rendering them at their respective `delay` offsets.